cugos/cugos.github.com/about/index.md

 Current CUGOS board
 =======
 Elected in the monthly CUGOS meeting [January 21th 2026](https://cugos.org/meetings/2026-01-21/).
-Board positions were determined in the [board meeting on February 4th 2026](https://cugos.org/notes/2026-02-04/)
+Board positions were determined in the [board meeting on February 4th 2026](https://cugos.org/notes/2026-02-04/).
+You can also read the notes from our [April 8th 2026 board meeting](https://cugos.org/notes/2026-04-08/).

 * President - [Nat Henry](https://henryspatialanalysis.com)
 * Vice President - Stephen Mangum